buildtesters/buildtest/docs/concepts.rst

             ]
         },

+..
+Note:: The output above is from Lmod 6 and ``parent`` key is one of those keys that has changed in Lmod 7 which will be discussed later

 In this example, the module ``zlib/.1.2.8`` is in a Hierarchical Tree built by ``GCC/5.4.0`` and ``OpenMPI/2.0.0``.
 The ``parent`` key is a list of different module combination that can be used to load this module.